ruanchaves/song2vec/README.md

 		somewhat related between themselves and if the first artist is somewhat different from all others.

 		You can submit up to 128 artists in a single command; all artists after the 128th will be ignored.

+# Installation

+You can run song2vec on your own private server.